 You can make your own pastry bags

 If you'd like to avoid buying pastry bags you can always make your own.

 It's quite easy to use a zip-lock freezer bag or sandwich bag as a pastry bag.
-Push one corner into the bottom of a large cup and make a cuff with the sides, which makes it easier to spoon in the icing.
+Push one corner into the bottom of a large cup and make a cuff by folding the top part of the bag over the sides of the cup, which makes it easier to spoon in the icing.

 You can also make pastry bags from scratch using grease-proof paper like wax paper.
 I've never done this myself, but you can have a look at the this helpful video for a tutorial.
 The video also covers the different types of pastry bags and demonstrates how to use them.

 Here are the bags I last used to decorate sugar skulls.
 You can see pastry bags with tips on the left and a homemade bag on the right.